 A fabulously terrible film, The Evil Escapes was only the beginning of the Amityville franchise’s dabblings with possessed household objects, as we’ll see later.

-The premise, adapted from a Stephen King short story, is hamstrung by the fact that the clothes press in question is a hulking, immovable lump, requiring its hapless victims to either stumble close enough to be dragged in.
+The premise, adapted from a Stephen King short story, is hamstrung by the fact that the clothes press in question is a hulking, immovable lump, requiring its hapless victims to somehow stumble close enough to be dragged into its grinding machinery.

 Remarkably, The Mangler was followed up by no fewer than two sequels – The Mangler 2 and The Mangler Reborn – which were even worse.

-The last word in badly made Z-grade horror, 1977’s Death Bed is an ineptly directed, amateurishly acted trash classic.
-Set over a lengthy, indefinite period of time, the film relates the murderous antics of a demon-possessed four-poster bed – victims include a priest, a snake-oil salesman and a pair of criminals.
+The last word in badly-made Z-grade horror, 1977’s Death Bed is an ineptly directed, amateurishly acted trash classic.
+Set over a lengthy, unspecified period of time, the film relates the murderous antics of a demon-possessed four-poster bed.
+Its victims include a priest, a snake-oil salesman and a pair of criminals.

 Worth watching for its range of moustaches, haircuts and imaginative killings, Death Bed reaches its zenith when a man with a perm attempts to stab the bed to death.
 Punching through into what appears to be an acid-filled stomach beneath, the man’s hands are rapidly stripped of flesh.
 Surprised but apparently unperturbed, the man then spends several minutes staring at the bony remains, which later drop off.
-An engagingly odd moment in an exceptionally odd film.
+It's an engagingly odd moment in an exceptionally strange film.

 Author Stephen King always showed a warped fascination with normally benign objects and creatures suddenly turning evil (for evidence, see Christine, The Mangler and Cujo), so it’s perhaps unsurprising that his directorial debut, Maximum Overdrive, would be entirely about everyday items suddenly taking on a malevolent life of their own.

-King later admitted that he was rather, shall we say, “refreshed” while making Maximum Overdrive, which would explain why it’s a bit of a campy mess, but as with most of the films we love on Den Of Geek, it’s great fun when viewed as a pure horror comedy.
-King’s imaginative methods of killing people reach their height in a brief yet hilarious scene in which a baseball coach is bludgeoned to death by cans of soda pop ejected from a vending machine at warp speed.
+King later admitted that he was rather, shall we say, “pharmaceutically refreshed” while making Maximum Overdrive, which would explain why it’s a bit of a campy mess, but as with most of the films we love on Den Of Geek, it’s great fun when viewed as a pure horror comedy.
+King’s imaginative methods of killing people are exemplified in a brief yet hilarious scene in which a baseball coach is bludgeoned to death by cans of soda pop ejected from a vending machine at warp speed.

-A classic example of a film utterly upstaged by its poster, 1983 Dutch horror The Lift is actually less gory than an average episode of Eastenders.
+A classic example of a film utterly upstaged by its poster, 1983 Dutch horror The Lift is actually less gory than a typical episode of EastEnders.
 The film’s killer elevator despatches its victims through suffocation, sudden drops and gnashes of its jaw-like doors, while various nondescript characters attempt to figure out what’s going on.

 It would be quite difficult, you might think, to make a dull or ponderous film out of such a hare-brained premise, yet writer and director Dick Maas has somehow achieved this.
 Even at 90 minutes, The Lift feels interminably long, especially without the distraction of gore or ripe dialogue to tide you over.